linsan2000/CS-546-FinalProject/README.md

 * Hai Yuan
 * Zhen Zhang

+# How to run?
+1. `npm run init`, run the seed script to populate DB
+2. `npm start`, run the project on the localhost:3000

 # Brief Description:
 This project is a simplified movie database platform.
 Users can rate and post reviews for movies.